Skip to content ↓

 Due to the legal change in the Department for Education (DfE) legislation, at The Marlborough Science Academy we will only grant leave of absence in exceptional circumstances that are not related to holidays.

-Parents/carers must send in a letter addressed to the headteacher requesting permission to take their child out of school during term time due to an exceptional circumstance.
+Parents/carers must complete a Leave of Absence Request Form (see attachment below) and return to the headteacher at least 20 days before requesting permission to take their child out of school during term time due to an exceptional circumstance.

 Term time holidays/extended leave are not allowed unless the circumstances are exceptional (rare), and parents/carers are discouraged from arranging them in term time.